golang-migrate/migrate/TUTORIAL.md

 # Getting started
-Before you start, make sure you understand the concept or database migration and rollback.
+Before you start, you should understand the concept of forward/up and reverse/down database migrations.

 Create new Go project and configure a database for it.
 Make sure that your database is supported [here](README.md#databases) For the purpose of this tutorial let's create PostgreSQL database called `example`.